covidwatchorg/portal/README.md

 - [ ] Add watcher to auto build .ts to .js
 - [ ] Agree on API / Response Payloads
 - [ ] Cache Reads in Buckets
-- [ ] Test submitted message if content is invalid (missing fields, etc) but signed properly

 ## Setup